I photographed inside this shack in Coaldale, PA and I was drawn to the blue tarp. When I returned this summer, the shack was gone.

 Tom Dudash We mostly spoke about gnocchis.
 There’s a large Polish population in that area; the initial draw was coal.

-Haircut After Forty Years, Two Years Ago I commented on his hair and he hadn’t cut it for forty years up until two years ago.
-I wondered if his hair grows extremely fast.
+I commented on his hair and he said he, up until two years ago, hadn’t cut it for forty years.
+I wondered how fast his hair grows.

 I Was Fascinated by His Hands